 - Special Collections has already digitized many of the Nag Hammadi images, and anyone with an internet connection is free to study them!

-- You can find publication details If you’re interested in purchasing (or finding at your local library!) the official, 15-volume facsimile set.
+- You can find publication details if you’re interested in purchasing (or finding at your local library!) the official, 15-volume facsimile set.

 - Not fluent in ancient Coptic yet?
 No problem!
-There are at least three scholarly translations of the Nag Hammadi library into English of which I am aware: one by Bentley Layton, another by Claremont’s own James M. Robinson, and the last by Marvin Meyer and Elaine Pagels.
+There are at least three scholarly translations of the Nag Hammadi library into English of which I am aware: one by Bentley Layton, another by Claremont’s own James M. Robinson and the last by Marvin Meyer and Elaine Pagels.

 These should be enough to get you off to a strong start!
 If I find anything else, I’ll let you know!